MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 > The supported types of channels are standard, private, and shared.
 > This insight doesn't tell you how many users are in a channel; it shows how many channels have a specific user composition.

-By default, we show you details for the last 7 days.
+By default, we show the breakdown for channels active for the last 7 days.

 External users can only be in shared channels, and guests can only be in standard and private channels.
 As a result, you'll only see two counts per type of channel.